SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

     cd Engine/Platforms/HTML5
     ./HTML5Setup.sh

 This patches the Unreal Engine source with a bunch of fixes, downloads emscripten SDK and builds the various support libraries (e.g. PhysX).
 It takes a while.
-At the end of this some notification sounds will be played to try and let you know it's finished and you should see the line `Success!` after a bunch of green messages.
+At the end of this some notification sounds will be played to try and let you know it's finished and you should see the line `Success!` at the end of the process.

 *If you do not see the 'Success!' line or you see any other errors then something has gone wrong and any further steps will encounter problems.
 You should investigate/resolve this issue first before going any further.
 Tip: issues with the HTML5Setup.sh step can also often leave Engine/Platforms/HTML/Build/emsdk in a broken state so deleting that directory is often a necessary part of trying again after you have chased down whatever the problem was.*